mickrideout/sub-learning-frontend/docs/prd/epic-2-language-content-management-system.md

 7. "All" option to display complete movie catalog for user's language pair
 8. Smooth scrolling and responsive behavior on different screen sizes

-## Story 2.5: Subtitle File Retrieval System
+## Story 2.5: Subtitle Database Retrieval System

 As a system administrator,
-I want subtitle files efficiently retrieved from pre-populated storage, so that users can access synchronized subtitle content for their selected movies.
+I want subtitle content efficiently retrieved from the SubLine database model, so that users can access synchronized subtitle content for their selected movies.

 ### Acceptance Criteria
 1. Subtitle retrieval API endpoint accepting movie ID and language parameters
-2. Subtitle file parsing capability for common formats from existing file storage
+2. Database queries to retrieve SubLine records with content and line sequence data
 3. Subtitle content cached in memory for performance optimization
-4. Error handling for missing or corrupted subtitle files with user-friendly messages
+4. Error handling for missing subtitle data with user-friendly messages
-5. API response includes subtitle lines with timing and text content in JSON format
+5. API response includes subtitle lines with sequence and text content in JSON format
-6. Subtitle file validation ensuring proper formatting during retrieval
+6. Database query optimization for efficient SubLine content retrieval
-7. Database references to subtitle files validated during movie catalog display
+7. SubLine data validation ensuring content integrity during movie catalog display
-8. Performance optimization for concurrent subtitle file access
+8. Performance optimization for concurrent database access to SubLine records